5G phones: How serious is the threat to US flights?

 The FAA has established temporary buffer zones around 50 airports, where 5G providers will limit their activities.
 But these are much smaller than the zones already being used in France, and US transmitters will operate at significantly higher power levels.

-It has also begun identifying which altimeters can be used safely in areas where 5G has been deployed - and which are not reliable enough and will need to be replaced.
+It has also begun identifying which altimeters can be used safely in areas where 5G has been deployed - and those which are not reliable enough and will need to be replaced.

 It has also identified airports where GPS systems can be used to guide approaching aircraft rather than radio altimeters.